pjanec/ModuleHost/docs/reference-archive/FDP-SST-001-Integration-Architecture.md

 ## 12. Conclusion

-This architecture provides a **unified, flexible, and performant** foundation for B-One NG by:
+This architecture provides a **unified, flexible, and performant** foundation for ModuleHost by:

 1. **Leveraging FDP's strengths** (determinism, recording, phases) instead of reinventing
 2. **Maintaining flexibility** through host-centric ownership (physics-optional nodes)